ramachandra2002/Five-Stage-Ring-Oscillator/README.md

 A Ring Oscillator is device which uses a odd number of inverters to make oscillations.
 This circuit has a positive feedback loop which helps to attain sustained oscillations.
 Here in this design we are going design a five stage ring oscillator.
 These ring oscillator circuits are used in Integrated Circuits which has low power applications.
 In this repo, we are going to design and analyse the five stage ring oscillator.

 # Circuit Design
 The ring oscillator is designed using odd number of inverters as a chain.
 Here we use CMOS inverter, which has complementary MOS transistors: pMOS on the top and nMOS on the bottom.
-The frequency of the oscillations produced depends upon the gate delay of the MOSFET, which is the finite time between the change of input and the corresponding change of output.
+The frequency of the oscillations produced depends upon the gate delay of the MOSFET, which is the finite time between the change of input and the corresponding change ofnoutput.
 If we add inverters to the existing circuit, the total gate delay increases, thereby decreasing the frequency.
 The frequency of oscillations of N stage ring oscillator is given by,

 ![Screenshot 2022-02-26 1710251](https://user-images.githubusercontent.com/89923461/155841843-bd6016e2-d39e-48f5-8735-7e6448c12a58.png)